 This Step looks at what it takes to be a lawyer, what recruiters are looking for and the type of experience and skills you’ll need to work in the profession.
-The legal profession is competitive and securing a training position or pupillage can be challenging.
+The legal profession is competitive and securing a training position can be challenging.
 However, everyone can take steps to improve their employability.

 What do recruiters look for?